1. Jainism was founded by__________.

 Explanation: Karma is a fine matter clinging to the soul until liberation.

-19. Jainism regards the soul (jiva) as:
+19. Jainism regards the soul (jiva) as__________.

 A) Non-eternal